 Huawei has announced its 2018 flagship P-series devices, replacing the Huawei P10 with the Huawei P20.
-Why the big change in numbers, skipping over P11?
+Why the big change in number?
 Because this is a massive change, according to Huawei, that deserves a bigger step in numeration.

 Now that the Huawei P20 is official, here's everything you need to know about it.